intagaming/video-scripts/token-storage.md

   That's true.
 Implicit flow **implicitly assumes** that the receiver is indeed the requester.
 If the token is hijacked, i.e. the redirect URL is compromised and the attacker receives the token instead, then the token is indeed compromised.

-The malicious target app need not use the `state` parameter, the access token is there to use.
+  Remember that the `state` parameter only has a role of preventing the use of the wrong token in the legitimate, original app.
+If the token is gone to the incorrect target, that's a gone token, and they need not care about the `state`.

-  However, this statement is a little ambiguous:
+  However, this "Lack of client authentication" statement is a little ambiguous.
+  You may ask "Isn't Client-side apps cannot store any secrets?"

   - A client-side app doesn't have a fixed client secret, no matter what flow you use, including the Code flow, because client-side apps could not store anything securely.
 In a mobile + Code flow scenario, if the attacker's app gets the Authorization Code, they could still go to exchange for an access token.
 This flaw is solved with PCKE.
-  - A more accurate statement is "Lack of client secret".
-We assure that the receiver is indeed the requester in an SPA using PCKE.
+In this sense, the accurate statement is "Lack of client secret".
+  - We assure that the receiver is indeed the requester in an SPA using PCKE.
 In PCKE, only the true requester will be able to exchange the code for an access token.
+This is the real "client authentication".

     We can think of it as if the client secret is per-request basis.
 For each request, there is a different client secret.